 Introduction

 In recent years, spam has become a major problem for both individuals and businesses.
-Spam emails and messages can be annoying, time-consuming, and even dangerous if they contain malware or phishing scams.
-Anti-spam laws have been introduced to protect people from this nuisance and to regulate the use of email and other forms of electronic communication.
+Spam emails and messages irate individuals as they choke the email inboxes if not filtered or deleted timely.
+Anti-Spam Laws have been introduced to protect people from this nuisance and to regulate the use of email and other forms of electronic communication.
 Let’s take a closer look at these laws and their importance.

 What are Anti-Spam Laws?